 Documentary photography is perhaps the highest form of free interpretation of what is today’s society.

 The way to achieve moments of real life is always a free choice of the photographer but with experience we understand which lenses are most suitable than others.
-Although it is interesting to see portraits taken with mid to long lenses inside a project, in my opinion they should not be generally more than 5% of the whole story.
-The rest of your shooting need to be done with a wideangle lens.
+Although, at times, it is interesting to see the so-called “street portraits”, in my opinion they should not be more than 5% of the overall service that you take home.
+The rest of your shooting, I think, need to be created with a wide angle lens.

 But… Which wide angle?
-Here we enter seriously into the personal taste land.
-I’ve worked a lot with the 28mm in the past but I am a 35mm man.
+Here we enter seriously into personal taste land.
+I’ve worked a lot with the 28mm in the past but I am not disappointed even with 35mm length.
 Today’s trend suggests you to go down until 21mm or even more but I think that, reached certain limits, between distortions and angles of view very different from that of the human eye, the photographer is likely to give the scene a unnaturalness that keep away the beholder from real context.